Yes, we are now delivering to Northern Ireland.There is a £3.00 surcharge on the Shipping costs which is applied at check out.

 Watering below the foliage canopy of the plants will reduce marking and damage to the flowers.
 Removing the dead and damaged flower heads will not only improve the appearance of the plants, but will also prevent the plant putting energy into seed production and ensure that more flowers are produced.

-Please use our growing guides.
+Please use our growing guides, available by clicking here

 What is the expected length of time for germination of seeds?